 5. To increase the number of outside agencies (police, fire brigade, NSPCC, e-safety experts etc) who attend school to give the pupils expert advice on a range of issues.

-The School Leadership Team and Governing Body review the Equality Policy and all other policies within the cycle agreed by governors.
+The School Leadership Team and Local School Board review the Equality Policy and all other policies within the cycle agreed by governors.
 Should any issues arise that mean that the policy needs amendments then these will be recommended for approval at following governors’ meetings.

 To download the full CIT Equal Opportunity and Diversity Policy, please visit the CIT Policies page here.